Your money or your

 laptop.
 The many PowerPoint presentations on file betray her years of

 experience.
-The photos speak for themselves: asbestos workers covered in
+The photos speak for themselves: asbestos workers covered

-dust, bare-chested lathe operators without masks, leaky pipes, little boys
+dust, bare-chested lathe operators without masks, leaky pipes, little

 playing in deserted mines and factories.
 When Giannasi began her